 On November 1, 2022, after hearing testimony from LWV Arizona and several voters who were intimidated or deterred from voting via ballot drop box due to defendants’ activities, the court granted the League’s motion for a Temporary Restraining Order, ordering defendant Clean Elections USA to post the full text of the Arizona statute allowing voters to return multiple absentee ballots for eligible persons, banning volunteers monitoring drop boxes from coming within 75 feet of a ballot drop box or carrying firearms or wearing body armor within 250 feet of a ballot drop box, among other requirements.

-The League is represented in this litigation by the Protect Democracy Project and Osborn Maledon P.A.
+The League was represented in this litigation by the Protect Democracy Project, Osborn Maledon P.A., and Kramer Levin.

 LWV Arizona files lawsuit